About The Council

 Supporting Clinical Improvement

 The Council coordinates a number of collaboratives whose passionate members are improving care in their clinical areas.
-For example, the BC Sepsis Network recently published a ‘Getting Started Kit’ for sepsis improvement in emergency departments as it raises awareness of the importance of identifying sepsis early and providing effective care.
-And the Surgical Quality Action Network is driving surgical improvement in BC by, among its many activities, supporting the implementation of the National Surgery Quality Improvement Program at 24 sites throughout the province as well as the development and roll-out of a pre-surgery checklist.
+For example, the BC Sepsis Network published a ‘Getting Started Kit’ for sepsis improvement in emergency departments as it raises awareness of the importance of identifying sepsis early and providing effective care.
+And the Surgical Quality Action Network is driving surgical improvement in BC by, among its many activities, supporting the implementation of the National Surgery Quality Improvement Program at 24 sites throughout the province as well as adoption of a pre-surgery checklist.

 Building Capacity & Capability for Improving Quality

 Driving quality requires knowledgeable and skilled people at all levels of BC’s health system, from medical students to hospital executives.
-The Council’s Quality Academy provides participants with the capability to effectively lead quality and safety initiatives; it currently features over 150 alumni.
-In 2012, the Council organized its first Quality Forum, whereover 440 participants from across the province gathered to connect, share ideas and learn from fellow health care providers
+The Council’s Quality Academy provides participants with the capability to effectively lead quality and safety initiatives; it currently features over 450 alumni.
+In 2012, the Council organized its first Quality Forum, an event that has since grown to feature over 1000 participants from across the province who gather to connect, share ideas and learn from fellow health care providers.

 Building the Quality Community

 Council staff members provide a quality improvement and patient safety voice on numerous committees and working groups.
 In addition, the Council’s communications vehicles are building a strong quality improvement network across the province.
 The Council’s newsletter distributes upcoming learning opportunities as well as health quality news and events.
 Through numerous social media outlets such as Twitter, the Council engages with health professionals, promotes news and events, and serves as a trusted source for quality improvement information.
 And the Council recently launched CLWK; its communities allow members province-wide to share information, distribute resources and support each other.

 Pursuing Strategic Opportunities